 8.4.4.3 The final section, titled Timing Intervals (in Sec.) contains individual query and refresh function timings.
 The data should be presented as a table with one entry for each query stream executed during the Performance Test.
-For each stream entry, the total elapsed time for each query in the stream and for its associated refresh functions should be reported separately to a resolution of 0.1 seconds.
-In addition, the minimum, maximum and average execution time for each query and refresh function must be reported to a resolution of 0.1 seconds.
+For each stream entry, the total elapsed time for each query in the stream and for its associated refresh functions should be reported separately to a resolution of 0.01 seconds.
+In addition, the minimum, maximum and average execution time for each query and refresh function must be reported to a resolution of 0.01 seconds.

-8.5 Availability of the Full Disclosure Report
+8.5 Availability of the Full Disclosure Report and Supporting Files Archive

-- 8.5.1 The full disclosure report must be readily available to the public at a reasonable charge, similar to charges for comparable documents by that test sponsor.
-The report must be made available when results are made public.
-In order to use the phrase "TPC Benchmark H", the full disclosure report must have been submitted in hard copy and electronically to the TPC using the procedure described in the TPC Policies and Guidelines document. - 8.5.2 The official full disclosure report must be available in English but may be translated to additional languages.
+- 8.5.1 The full disclosure report and supporting files archive must be readily available to the public at a reasonable charge, similar to charges for comparable documents by that test sponsor.
+The report and supporting files archive must be made available when results are made public.
+In order to use the phrase "TPC Benchmark H", the full disclosure report and supporting files archive must have been submitted electronically to the TPC using the procedure described in the TPC Policies and Guidelines document. - 8.5.2 The official full disclosure report must be available in English but may be translated to additional languages.

-8.6 Revisions to the Full Disclosure Report
+8.6 Revisions to the Full Disclosure Report and Supporting Files Archive

-Revisions to the full disclosure documentation shall be handled as follows:
+Revisions to the full disclosure documentation and supporting files archive shall be handled as follows: